blackberry/OpenCV/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 ------------------
 Finds an object pose from 3D-2D point correspondences using the RANSAC scheme.

-.. ocv:function:: void solvePnPRansac( InputArray objectPoints, InputArray imagePoints, InputArray cameraMatrix, InputArray distCoeffs, OutputArray rvec, OutputArray tvec, bool useExtrinsicGuess=false, int iterationsCount = 100, float reprojectionError = 8.0, int minInliersCount = 100, OutputArray inliers = noArray()  )
+.. ocv:function:: void solvePnPRansac( InputArray objectPoints, InputArray imagePoints, InputArray cameraMatrix, InputArray distCoeffs, OutputArray rvec, OutputArray tvec, bool useExtrinsicGuess=false, int iterationsCount = 100, float reprojectionError = 8.0, int minInliersCount = 100, OutputArray inliers = noArray(), int flags = ITERATIVE )

-.. ocv:pyfunction:: cv2.solvePnPRansac(objectPoints, imagePoints, cameraMatrix, distCoeffs[, rvec[, tvec[, useExtrinsicGuess[, iterationsCount[, reprojectionError[, minInliersCount[, inliers]]]]]]]) -> rvec, tvec, inliers
+.. ocv:pyfunction:: cv2.solvePnPRansac(objectPoints, imagePoints, cameraMatrix, distCoeffs[, rvec[, tvec[, useExtrinsicGuess[, iterationsCount[, reprojectionError[, minInliersCount[, inliers[, flags]]]]]]]]) -> rvec, tvec, inliers

     :param objectPoints: Array of object points in the object coordinate space, 3xN/Nx3 1-channel or 1xN/Nx1 3-channel, where N is the number of points.   ``vector<Point3f>``  can be also passed here.

     :param imagePoints: Array of corresponding image points, 2xN/Nx2 1-channel or 1xN/Nx1 2-channel, where N is the number of points.  ``vector<Point2f>``  can be also passed here.

     :param cameraMatrix: Input camera matrix  :math:`A = \vecthreethree{fx}{0}{cx}{0}{fy}{cy}{0}{0}{1}` .

     :param distCoeffs: Input vector of distortion coefficients  :math:`(k_1, k_2, p_1, p_2[, k_3[, k_4, k_5, k_6]])`  of 4, 5, or 8 elements.
 If the vector is NULL/empty, the zero distortion coefficients are assumed.

     :param rvec: Output rotation vector (see  :ocv:func:`Rodrigues` ) that, together with  ``tvec`` , brings points from the model coordinate system to the camera coordinate system.